Tobermory Cruise with a Baby or Toddler (2023)

 Should you stay on the boat, or get off at Flowerpot Island?

-Flowerpot Island is beautiful, but its covered in very uneven, rocky terrain, and also has flights of stairs.
 It’s not stroller-friendly, and none of the cruise companies recommend that you bring a stroller with you onto the island.

 There is swimming at Flowerpot Island, but the lake is pretty cold, even in the summer.
 The average temperature would be around 15 C (59 F) on average; it might be closer to 20 C (68 F) by the end of July – but either way, it’s not comfortably warm.

-There is a beach, but its not the sandy kind – its all rock.
-When the boat pulls up to Flowerpot island, you’ll probably see tons of kids on it, but most of them are school-age kids.
+There is a beach, but it’s not the sandy kind – it’s all rock.
+When the boat pulls up to Flowerpot Island, you’ll probably see tons of kids on it, but most of them are school-age kids.

-There are washrooms on the island, but they’re the compost type.
+- There are washrooms on the island, but they’re the compost type.
 There are no change tables.
-There is also no food for sale, wifi or any other amenities available on the island.

 Flowerpot Island is a sensitive piece of nature that they are trying their best to preserve.
 If you bring any garbage, be sure to bring it back with you and leave the island better than how you found it.